FIFA Club World Cup: Records and statistics

-Toni Kroos has won the FIFA Club World Cup six times, which is the record for the most by any player.
-Cristiano Ronaldo holds the record of being the overall top goalscorer in FIFA Club World Cup history with seven goals.
-Hussein El Shahat is the player with the most appearances in the competition, with twelve.
+Toni Kroos has won the FIFA Club World Cup six times, the most titles for any player.
+Cristiano Ronaldo is the overall top scorer in FIFA Club World Cup history, with seven goals.
+Hussein El Shahat has made the most appearances in the competition, with eighteen.

 Real Madrid have won the FIFA Club World Cup a record five times.
-They also have the most wins (12) and most total goals scored in the competition (40).
-Auckland City have participated in the most different tournaments (10), while Al Ahly have played the most matches in the competition (22).
+They also have the most wins (16) and most total goals scored in the competition (51).
+Auckland City have participated in the most editions of the tournament (12), while Al Ahly have played the most overall matches (28).